Illia-Skladnik/User-Operations-Server/README.md

 1. Validates current token;
 2. Checks current user's role;
 3. Generates new token;
-4. Send info depents on the role with new generated user token.
+4. Sends info depents on the role with new generated user token.
+5. Rewrites new token in DB.
 ```
 • Validates: token.